Wheezy

 valvearchive.com>archive>3rd Party Developers>Escape Factory>Teebo And Kai The Search For Awl (Cancelled)>

 In the year 2000, Valve Software were contracted by Microsoft to develop a title for their upcoming Xbox console.
-Keen to develop for the new hardware, Valve collaborated with newly-found game studio Escape Factory: a team of industry veterans who'd worked at the likes of Sega and Nintendo to produce a prototype.
+Keen to develop for the new hardware, Valve collaborated with newly-found game studio Escape Factory: a team of industry veterans who'd worked at the likes of Sega and Nintendo.
 Before long, they built a prototype for a sci-fi 3D mascot platformer called "Teebo and Kai: The Search For Awl" to rival the likes of Mario and Crash Bandicoot.

 The killer feature to differentiate this game from its rivals would've been its strong focus on *Online Play*.
 This likely manifested as an online multiplayer in which players could either compete or cooperate to finish in-game objectives.